Categories

 Yes, it’s true, the movie with a premise that doesn’t make sense about a pop star that nobody cares about… is good.
 Or, at a minimum, it is fascinating; intermittently glorious and provocative.
 Strong reviews weren’t enough to get people to show up, though.
 It stumbled to $20 million at the global box office against an eye-popping budget of $110 million.
 I guess people really don’t want to watch a movie about Robbie Williams.

 But that’s shifted a bit since the film arrived on streaming, at least according to Letterboxd numbers and anecdotal evidence.
-Whether it’s the Oscar nomination or the good word of mouth, viewers are finally starting to find their way to Better Man after its generational box office floppitude.
-So here is my plea for you to join us late arrivers.
+Whether it’s the Oscar nomination or the good word of mouth, viewers are finally starting to find their way to Better Man after its box office floppitude.
+So here is my plea for you to join us late arrivals.

 The CGI monkey gimmick — and it is a gimmick that never starts feeling even a little natural — is supported by a self-deprecating vocal performance from Williams himself.
-I’m sure that there have been movies with animated characters surrounded by human supporting casts, and I’m sure there have been movies where actors star as autobiographical versions of themselves, but have both ever happened at the same time?
-The setup definitely improves the non-musical portions of the film by adding a glint of surreality.
+I’m sure that previous movies have starred animated characters surrounded by live-action supporting casts, and I’m sure movies have starred actors as autobiographical versions of themselves, but have both ever happened at the same time?
+The monkey definitely improves the non-musical portions of the film by providing a glint of surreality.

 Is It Good?